curfew-marathon/uploadrr/README.md

 ## Error Handling

+- **Failed Transfers**: Files that fail to process (due to storage issues, device unavailability, etc.) remain in the source directory for automatic retry
+- **Periodic Recovery**: Every 24 hours, the application performs a full directory scan to retry any failed files
 - **Storage Issues**: Automatically checks for sufficient free space before transfer
 - **Device Connectivity**: Handles ADB connection errors gracefully
 - **File Processing**: Continues processing other files if one fails
 - **Configuration Errors**: Provides clear error messages for missing devices or configuration
+- **Automatic Retry**: Failed files are automatically retried during the next 24-hour scan cycle

 ## Use Cases